-In setting salaries for our firm's executive officers for fiscal 2003, we considered the salaries we paid our executive officers in fiscal 2002.
+In setting salaries for our firm's executive officers for fiscal 2004, we considered the salaries we paid our executive officers in fiscal 2003.
 We considered information available to us regarding the salaries and overall compensation paid to persons having comparable responsibilities at other consulting firms with which our firm competes.
 We evaluated the experience, talents and capabilities of our executive officers relative to their peers at competing firms, and attempted to establish salaries that our executive officers would find attractive.

 Our firm's executive officer compensation policy emphasizes bonuses and stock options which align the interests of management with the stockholders' interest in the financial performance of our firm for the fiscal year and the longer term.
 We determine each executive officer's annual bonus based on our overall assessment of his contribution to our growth and profitability for the past fiscal year.
 In setting each officer's bonus, we give particular consideration to business generation and the number of billable hours worked, but we also consider the officer's contribution to practice development, client management, project management, contribution to corporate resource allocation, contribution to staff development, participation in senior recruiting and corporate administrative responsibilities.
-We considered these factors in determining the final bonus amounts paid to our executive officers in fiscal 2002 and fiscal 2003.
+We considered these factors in determining the final bonus amounts paid to our executive officers in fiscal 2004.
 Our determinations were based in large measure on our own judgments; while some of the factors we consider are quantifiable, in our view many less quantifiable factors are equally important and deserve considerable weight.

-During fiscal 2003, our approach to executive officer compensation included grants of stock options.
+During fiscal 2004, our approach to executive officer compensation included grants of stock options.
 See "Option grants in last fiscal year."
 We recommended to our board of directors that it grant stock options to all of our executive officers, including our chief executive officer.
-We made these recommendations during the process of deciding upon final cash bonuses for fiscal 2002, and we considered many of the same factors that we used to determine the executive officers' bonuses for fiscal 2002.
+We made these recommendations during the process of deciding upon final cash bonuses for fiscal 2003, and we considered many of the same factors that we used to determine the executive officers' bonuses for fiscal 2003.
 The compensation committee continues to believe that stock options provide a significant incentive to executive officers to remain with our firm and create long-term value for its stockholders.
 In determining the size of the stock option grants recommended for these executive officers, we emphasized the seniority and responsibilities of the executives, the practice of certain peers with respect to option grants, the performance of the executives, and the number and exercise price of any stock options previously granted to them.

 Chief executive officer compensation.
-Consistent with our compensation policies for our other executive officers, our approach to the chief executive officer's compensation package in fiscal 2003 was to be competitive with comparable companies offering consulting services and to tie a large percentage of the chief executive officer's eligible compensation to our firm's performance.
+Consistent with our compensation policies for our other executive officers, our approach to the chief executive officer's compensation package in fiscal 2004 was to be competitive with comparable companies offering consulting services and to tie a large percentage of the chief executive officer's eligible compensation to our firm's performance.
 We believe that this approach provides additional incentive to the chief executive officer to achieve our firm's performance goals and enhance stockholder value.

 Salary for our firm's chief executive officer was designed to give him assurance of a base level of compensation commensurate with his position and duration of employment with our firm and to be competitive with salaries for officers holding comparable positions with companies offering consulting services.
-In May 2003, we increased the base salary of our chief executive officer from \$350,000 to \$450,000.
-This increase was the first increase in his salary since March 2001.
-In awarding this increase, we gave primary consideration to our firm's financial performance with respect to revenue growth, the successful integration of acquired practices, and the ongoing development and expansion of our firm.
+In May 2003, we increased the base salary of our chief executive officer to \$450,000.
+We kept his base salary at \$450,000 for fiscal 2004.